adefemi171/college-ambassador-program/README.md

 ## Please add ambassador programs to their respective country in alphabetical order

-**The only criteria for adding ambassador program is to link the program to where students can easily apply**
+**The only criteria for adding an ambassador program is to link the program to where students can easily apply**

 ### Format

-Please add countries alphabetical by last name.
+Please add countries alphabetically by  name.

 #### Full Name